Colonia Claudia Ara Agrippinensium: Capital of the province Germania Inferior

-Late antiquity and the end of Roman rule
+Late antiquity and the end of Roman rule, Aftermath

 In AD 260 Postumus made Cologne the capital of the Gallic Empire, which included the Germanic and Gallic provinces, Britannia and the provinces of Hispania.
 The Gallic Empire lasted only fourteen years.
 By the 3rd century, only 20,000 people lived in and around the town as the city was badly affected by the crisis of the 3rd century.
+In AD 310, Emperor Constantine I had a bridge over the Rhine constructed; this was guarded by the castellum Divitia (nowadays "Deutz") on the other side of the Rhine, thus in the unoccupied Germania Magna.

-In AD 310, Emperor Constantine I had a bridge over the Rhine constructed; this was guarded by the castellum Divitia (nowadays "Deutz").
-In AD 321 Jews are documented in Cologne; when exactly the first Jews arrived in the Rhineland area cannot be established any more, but Cologne's Jewish community claims to be the oldest north of the Alps.
+In AD 321 Jews are documented in Cologne in a letter of protection from Constantine; when exactly the first Jews arrived in the Rhineland area cannot be established any more, but Cologne's Jewish community claims to be the oldest north of the Alps.
+Although their religion was recognized as religio licita ("permitted religion" – in contrast to Christianity before Constantine), at the same time they were exempt from the Roman imperial cult and sacrifices to the Roman state gods.
+However, these were a basic requirement for holding public office.
+(See: History of the Jews in Cologne.)

 Colonia had to be temporarily abandoned in December 355 following a lengthy siege by the Franks.
 The archaeological strata of that time indicate that conquest and looting had catastrophic effects and the city lay in ruins.
-The Praetorium was reconstructed and enlarged circa 375 A.D. as seen in the model of the Roman-German Museum in Cologne The last dated reconstruction is from 392/393, when Arbogast, the Magister Militum of the Western half of the Empire, in the name of the emperor Eugenius renewed an unspecified public building.
+The Praetorium was reconstructed and enlarged circa 375 A.D. as seen in the model of the Roman-German Museum in Cologne.
+The mausoleum that is still preserved in the decagon part of St. Gereon's Basilica was probably built between 350 and 365.
+The last dated reconstruction is from 392/393, when Arbogast, the Magister Militum of the Western half of the Empire, in the name of the emperor Eugenius renewed an unspecified public building.
 The city finally fell to the Ripuarian Franks in AD 459.
 Two lavish burial sites near the Cathedral date from this period of late antiquity.